GrahamDeprecated/CMS-Contact/README.md

 Please check the system requirements before installing CMS Contact.

 To get the latest version of CMS Contact, simply require it in your `composer.json` file.

 `"graham-campbell/cms-contact": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

+You will need to register many service providers before you attempt to load the CMS Contact service provider.
+Open up `app/config/app.php` and add the following to the `providers` key.

+`'GrahamCampbell\Queuing\QueuingServiceProvider'`
+`'GrahamCampbell\HTMLMin\HTMLMinServiceProvider'`
+`'GrahamCampbell\Security\SecurityMinServiceProvider'`
+`'GrahamCampbell\Binput\BinputServiceProvider'`
+`'GrahamCampbell\Passwd\PasswdServiceProvider'`
+`'GrahamCampbell\Navigation\NavigationServiceProvider'`
+`'GrahamCampbell\CMSCore\CMSCoreServiceProvider'`

 Once CMS Contact is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\CMSContact\CMSContactServiceProvider'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/CMS-Contact ) for CMS Contact.

 You will need to write your own contact form with this plugin.
 CMS Comment simply provides you with the backend functionality to create a comment form.
 CMS Comment form will register the route `contact.post` which will accept `POST` requests to the path `contact`.
 Note that a basic form is included and can be pulled into one of your own views if you want it.

 ## Updating Your Fork